subzero11/AI_Diagnostic_X-Ray/README.md

 ## Using Stanford-AIMI 8b model to Read X-ray and interpret findings.

-Note: Prompt here is generalized ("Airways") to keep low latency and demonstrate code functionality.
-Can be modified by medical or technically inclined individuals to produce more succinct and elaborate output.
+Note: Prompt is generalized ("Airways"), to keep low latency and demonstrate code functionality.
+Additionally cuda and torch.float16 are used for the same purpose.
+Prompt and datatype can be modified by medical or technically inclined individuals to improve accuracy, produce more succinct and elaborate output.
+Although the gains may be minimal.
 Image is shown below and the code is available in repo.

+-Khan